-- 1. Take immediate actions to the detailed recommendations in this report. - 2.
-The majority of the vulnerabilities found can be hardened by taking into consideration the best practices for SSL/TLS implementation where old versions of SSL are not allowed, the same way, the use of known vulnerable cipher suits (e.g. RC4) are not permitted. - 3.
+- 1. Take immediate actions to the detailed recommendations in this report. - The majority of the vulnerabilities found can be hardened by taking into consideration the best practices for SSL/TLS implementation where old versions of SSL are not allowed, the same way, the use of known vulnerable cipher suits (e.g. RC4) are not permitted. - 3.
 Upgrade to OpenSSL version 1.0.1t / 1.0.2h or later, in the affected hosts. - 4.
-Create a firewall rule to block external connections to port 161 and 162 (SNMP) and port 23 (Telnet).
-Having these ports open might allow attackers to take control of network devices and a way to penetrate the network. - 5.
+Create firewall rules that block outside connections to unregistered port 10000, and also take in consideration that port 25 (SMTP) was a frequent attack target.
+Port 10000 is sometimes used by Webmin and other administration tools, it is also known for being a port used by some worms that use the infected machines to spread spam through the network.
+Having these ports open might allow attackers to take control of network devices and a way to penetrate the network.
+This month, both ports have been a frequent target of attacks, this can suggest that the attackers wanted to infiltrate malware that could later send spam campaigns to the network. - 5.
 Change all the active telnet connections to SSH.
 Telnet is an insecure protocol that sends the information in plain test, SSH encrypts the information before sending it, reducing the risk of a remote attacker obtaining sensitive information. - 6.
 We found vulnerability related to Internet Key Exchange (IKE) Aggressive Mode with Pre-Shared Key, in our GMP there are more details about the mentioned vulnerability. - 7.
 We recommend conducting the "breach-attack-simulation" to determine the behavior of your organization's firewalls and other defenses.